Ronan-H/md5/overview.md

 ```

 ### Option: --hash
 If the ```--hash``` option is given, or if no option is given, the user can enter any string they want into the console (arbitrarily limited to 1000 characters) to produce the MD5 hash of that string.
 Entering *EXIT* exits the application.
+I decided to also print the hash value of "EXIT" before exiting, otherwise it would be impossible for the user to get the hash of that particular string.

 ```
 ronan@ronan-desktop:~/code/md5$ ./md5 --hash